jmdevall/opencodeplan/README.md

 2) In addition to the parser, to find the dependencies it is very useful that the library also implements a "typesolver".
 This is already given to you by javaparser while for tree-setter I think there is nothing.

-Of course, if you want to collaborate, participate, suggest things, ask whatever you want... this is a free project (Note: this is automatic transalation)
+Of course, if you want to collaborate, participate, suggest things, ask whatever you want... this is a free project

+**TODO LIST**

+- [x] First test running
+- [ ] Better documentation and explanation so the community can test it
+- [ ] The algorithm is executed on another java project.
+Maybe I should create a folder within the project so that the test projects could be downloaded using git (currently I only have it in another folder locally and for each test I have to restore the repository by hand.
+- [ ] Currently the repository object can only handle a single source folder for the project.
+It should be able to handle multiple source directories, for example in maven projects there is a folder src/main/java and another src/test/java.
+The changes made by the algorithm affect classes of both.
+- [ ] Implement the oracle.
+If it is on a maven project, you should be able to invoke it to pass the tests and pass the results of the tests to the prompt.
+- [ ] The paper in the method modifications talks about doing an "escaping object" analysis

+(Note: this is automatic transalation)